 The Importance of A Medically-Supervised Heroin Detox Program

-Breaking heroin addiction can be extremely difficult, even dangerous.
-That’s why choosing the right heroin detox center is vital to a patients safety and the successful start of a rehab and recovery program.
+Overcoming heroin addiction can be extremely difficult, and potentially dangerous.
+That’s why choosing the right heroin detox center is vital to a patients safety and the successful start of a recovery program.
 Our inpatient detox program includes:

 - A thorough history and physical by our physicians